JavaScriptKC/workshop/labs/modules.md

 ## requiring from the node_modules directory

 Modules can be installed using the node package manager, npm, to be included into your application.
 For the next example, let's print out the planets in order of size.
 To do this, we'll include underscore.js.
-Before we include
-NPM, we need to install underscore by executing the following command from within the ```planets/``` directory.
+First we need to install underscore by executing the following command from within the ```planets/``` directory.

 ```npm install underscore```